temporalio/edu-102-java-code/exercises/debug-activity/README.md

 | `ex3w`  | Execute the Exercise 3 Worker.
 Must be within the appropriate directory for this to succeed. (either `practice` or `solution`)  |
 | `ex3st` | Execute the Exercise 3 Starter.
 Must be within the appropriate directory for this to succeed. (either `practice` or `solution`) |

+## Prerequisite: Ensure the Temporal Service is running

+1. Start the Temporal Service from the command line with `temporal server start-dev`

 ## Part A: Run the Workflow

 In this part of the exercise, you will start two Workers and run the